supahero1/shnet/docs/c/test.md

 ## Error handling

-The module defines a very simple `error_handler()` that allows an infinite number of `EINTR` errors to pass, as well as no errors (code `0`).
+The error module by default defines a very simple `error_handler()` that allows an infinite number of `EINTR` errors to pass, as well as no errors (code `0`).
 The rest are handled as if they can't be resolved.

 If a test suite needs it's own error handling function, it can simply define one.
-The declaration of the function is weak - it can be overwritten.
+The default definition of the function is weak - it can be overwritten.

 ## Randomness